nandan29/ProjectDokerization--CICD/README.md

 STEPS:-
 1) create conda environment

-step i
+step i)
-conda --version  //to check weather conda environment is present or not
+#conda --version  //to check weather conda environment is present or not

-step ii
+step ii)
-conda create -p venv python==3.7 -y
+#conda create -p venv python==3.7 -y

+"""
-** -p is a prefix which indicates that folder with the name venv will be created in the project directory , and tis virtual env will be deleted as soon as we delete the project .
+-p is a prefix which indicates that folder with the name venv will be created in the project directory , and tis virtual env will be deleted as soon as we delete the project .
 If we give -m this directory will be created where anaconda is present.
+"""

-step iii
+step iii)
-conda activate venv/
+#conda activate venv/